 Phytoplasmas are nonculturable microorganisms associated with diseases of many plant species.
-Until recently, detection of phytoplasmas was mainly based on electron microscopy and a -fluorescence technique with the DNA fluorochrome 4'-6-diamidino-2-phenylindole (DAPI).
+Until recently, detection of phytoplasmas was mainly based on electron microscopy and a fluorescence technique with the DNA fluorochrome 4'-6-diamidino-2-phenylindole (DAPI).
 Neither method allows differentiation of the organism.
 Moreover, their suitability depends very much on the phytoplama numbers in the phloem tissue.
 Thus, electron microscopy can only successfully be used for detection in hosts with a relatively high phytoplasma titer.
-The DAPI technique is considerably more sensitive but is limited when the phytoplasma population is very low.
-Among the most important plant diseases caused by phytoplasma organisms are aster yellows, apple proliferation, coconut lethal yellowing, elm phloem necrosis, and many more.
+The DAPI technique is considerably more sensitive but is limited when the phytoplasma organisms are aster yellows, apple proliferation, coconut lethal yellowing, elm phloem necrosis, and many more.